MethaneRain/unix-linux-basics/README.md

 Hellow Wolrd1
 ```

-Obviously there are some typos here, but sed can quick show changes:
+Obviously there are some typos here, but sed can quickly show changes:

 ```shell
 $ sed 's/Hellow Wolrd1/Hello World!/' file.txt